Cyber Resilience Act (CRA) - no time to wait

 00:13:26: So, but then you as a vendor, you're forced to provide those patches as soon as possible.

-00:13:32: How fast do you need to deliver them?
+00:13:32: fast do you need to deliver them?

 00:13:34: I mean, it depends.

-00:13:35: The CRA in this case, for example, just states that if you're becoming aware of an
+00:13:35: The CRA in this case, for example, just states that if you're becoming aware of the vulnerability that's being exploited, then you have to react very quickly.

-00:13:44: So you have to give a first analysis, I would say in 24 hours even.
+00:13:44: So you have to give a first analysis, I would say, in twenty four hours even.

 00:13:48: So that's very quick.

-00:13:49: I mean, of course, we're able to actually ship updates that takes a while.
+00:13:51: Before you're able to actually ship updates, that takes a while.

 00:14:02: So that's more than just providing the technical patch.

-00:14:07: Yeah.
+00:14:07: Yeah,

-00:14:07: And I mean, our part here is to make the life easier for our customers.
+00:14:07: and I mean, our part here is to make the life easier for our customers.

-00:14:10: I mean, think how you applied patches back then in Windows 95 and how easy, how
+00:14:10: I mean, think how you applied patches back then in Windows ninety-five and how easy how automatically this is now done on your smartphone.

-00:14:17: And the same is true for Control-X OS, where we apply basically security patches as
+00:14:18: And the same is true for ControlX OS, where we apply basically security patches as simple as on your smartphone.

 00:14:24: I mean, we even provide the portal for you if you want to use that.

-00:14:32: easily to your machines as a fleet management, defining when you want to
+00:14:28: The ControlX device portal in this case allows you to deploy and shippages easily to your machines as a fleet management, defining when you want to distribute them, update them.

 00:14:38: So you can have this in a very easy way.

-00:14:40: But if you say no, that's not what I want to do.
+00:14:41: But if you say, no, that's not what I want to do.

 00:14:43: I want to integrate this into my own update management tooling.